yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 These software versions on the host are known to work with this image:

 * Ubuntu 18.04
-* Nvidia 410 driver (to match cuda10.0 in the container)
+* Nvidia 440 driver (to match cuda10.1 in the container)
 * Docker-ce 18.09 (from [docker.com](https://docs.docker.com/install/linux/docker-ce/ubuntu/), not the ubuntu docker.io package)
 * The 'old' `nvidia-docker2` (see the usage with docker-compose below) instead of `nvidia-container-toolkit`

-# Installed software in the base image
+# Installed software in the image

-* Nvidia-ubuntu -> Ubuntu image with Cuda device drivers
+* TensorFlow-GPU Ubuntu image with Cuda device drivers
 * Docker-stacks -> Base, minimal and scipy notebooks
+* Conda Python 3.7
 * Pytorch -> pytorch package with GPU support
-* Images exist for Python 3.6 and 3.7

-# Additional software in the addon image (see addon directory)

-* TensorFlow
 * Python PostgreSQL client
 * Visualization libraries
 * Financial and other datareaders